Michael Bruno (entrepreneur)

-Michael Bruno is a entrepreneur with a specialty in developing digital technology for the design industry.
-He is the founder of 1stdibs, an online marketplace for luxury antiques, furniture, jewelry, and fine art from thousands of dealers worldwide.
+Michael Bruno is an American entrepreneur and the founder of 1stdibs.
 He is also the founder of the home design app Housepad, Tuxedo Hudson Company and Tuxedo Hudson Realty, and Art-Design-Carta.
-As a collector of historic homes and a dedicated land preservationist, Bruno is currently redeveloping the commercial passageway of the historic 17 Corridor between Sloatsburg and Tuxedo all in New York, with his vision of creating access to the Hudson Valley.

-Early life
+Early life and education

 Michael Bruno was the fourth of six children.
 He was born and raised in Larchmont, New York.
 He is a former competitive swimmer and Junior Olympics winner.

 Bruno studied business at San Diego State University and later moved to San Francisco, California, where he worked as a real estate broker.